Certegy/devenv/README.md

 * Vagrant
 * VirtualBox

+## Proxy settings

+If you use a proxy server to access the internet, run the following from an elevated command prompt:

+    [Environment]::SetEnvironmentVariable("HTTP_PROXY", ":proxy", "Machine")

+where ":proxy" is the address of your proxy server.

 ## Usage

 There are 2 commands that need to get run.
 The first creates the host-only network (with DHCP disabled) that allows us to statically assign IP addresses to specific servers.
 The subsequent vagrant script brings up the following dev servers: